krabique/feedie_the_feed/README.md

 ### Running the tests

-Just run RSpec and watch it go green!
-But you'll have to clone the repo for that, since tests aren't included in the gem.
-Also, **make sure you have FACEBOOK_APPID and FACEBOOK_SECRET environment variables set**.
+Just run rake and watch it go green for RSpec and RuboCop!

 ```
-rspec spec/*
+rake
 ```

 ### Documentation